metagenomics/submg/README.md

 # Taxonomy Assignment
 Assemblies and bins need a valid NCBI taxonomy (scientific name and taxonomic identifier) for submission.
 If you did taxonomic annotation of bins based on [GTDB](https://gtdb.ecogenomic.org/), you can use the `gtdb_to_ncbi_majority_vote.py` script of the [GTDB-Toolkit](https://github.com/Ecogenomics/GTDBTk) to translate your results to NCBI taxonomy.

-If you provide a tables with NCBI taxonomy information for each bin (see `./tests/bacteria_taxonomy.tsv` for an example - the output of `gtdb_to_ncbi_majority_vote.py` has the correct format already).
+You can provide tables with NCBI taxonomy information for each bin (see `./tests/bacteria_taxonomy.tsv` for an example - the output of `gtdb_to_ncbi_majority_vote.py` has the correct format already).
 Synum will use ENAs [suggest-for-submission-sendpoint](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access/taxon-api.html) to derive taxids that follow the [rules for bin taxonomy](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html).

-You can also provide specific taxids and scientific names for each bin in a document and specify it in the `MANUAL_TAXONOMY` field of your config file.
+Either in addition to those files, or as an alternative you can provide a `MANUAL_TAXONOMY` table.
+This should specify the correct taxids and scientific names for bins.
 An example of such a document can be found in `./tests/manual_taxonomy_3bins.tsv`.
-If a bin is present in this document, the taxonomic data from other tables will be ignored.
+If a bin is present in this document, the taxonomic data from the NCBI taxonomy tables will be ignored.

 In some cases synum will be unable to assign a valid taxonomy to a bin.
 The submission will be aborted and you will be informed which bins are causing problems.
 In such cases you have to determine the correct scientific name and taxid for the bin and specify it in the `MANUAL_TAXONOMY` field of your config file.
 Sometimes the reason for a failed taxonomic assignment is that no proper taxid exists yet.
 You can [create a taxon request](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html) in the ENA Webin Portal to register the taxon.

 # Dereplication
 If your bins are the result of dereplicating data from a single assembly you can use synum as described above.
 If your bins are the result of dereplicating data from multiple different assemblies, you need to split them based on which assembly they belong to.
-You can then start synum seperately for each assembly (and corresponding set of bins).
+You then run synum seperately for each assembly (together with the corresponding set of bins).

 # Bin Contamination above 100 percent
-When calculating completeness and contamination of a bin with e.g. CheckM, contamination values above 100% can occur.
-[This is not an error](https://github.com/Ecogenomics/CheckM/issues/107).
+When calculating completeness and contamination of a bin with tools like [CheckM](https://github.com/Ecogenomics/CheckM), contamination values above 100% can occur.
+[Usually, this is not an error](https://github.com/Ecogenomics/CheckM/issues/107).
 However, the ENA API will refuse to accept bins with contamination values above 100%.
-This issue is unrelated to synum, but to avoid partial submissions synum will refuse to submit data if it detects such a bin.
-If you have bins with contamination values above 100%, you can either leave them out by removing them from you dataset or manually set the contamination value to 100% in the `BINS_QUALITY_FILE` file you provide to synum.
+This issue is unrelated to synum, but to avoid partial submissions synum will refuse to work if such a bin is present in the dataset.
+If you have bins with contamination values above 100%, you can either leave them out by removing them from your datasetn or manually set the contamination value to 100% in the `BINS_QUALITY_FILE` file you provide to synum.

 # Support
 Synum is being actively developed.
 Please use the github issue tracker to report problems.
 A discussions page is available for questions, comments or suggestions.